cooper/ferret/doc/std/Math/Vector.md

 $v.unitVector
 ```

 Computed property.
-The unit vector in the direction of this vector.
+Unit vector in the direction of this vector.